Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Allows law enforcement agencies to use unmanned aircraft systems to collect data at testing sites and to locate lost or missing persons in areas where the person has no reasonable expectation of privacy, without warrant requirements for those specific purposes.
-Also permits data collection unrelated to criminal investigation without a warrant.
+Permits law enforcement agencies to use UAS to collect data at testing sites and to locate lost or missing persons in areas where individuals have no reasonable expectation of privacy.

 View source